 Patients undergoing abdominal surgery develop episodes of impaired gastrointestinal motility and even postoperative ileus.
 Prolonged gastrointestinal paralysis after surgery may result in longer hospital stays and increased medical costs.
 Electrolyte homeostasis, particularly the blood potassium level, is very important for postoperative recovery of gastrointestinal function.
-Several studies suggested that hypokalemia was an independent risk factor for postoperative complications, including delayed recovery of gastrointestinal motility, while sufficient potassium supplementation might accelerate recovery of gastrointestinal function.
-Hence; the present study was conducted for assessing the alterations in serum potassium levels during post op exploratory laparotomy.
-In the present study, a total of 50 patients who underwent exploratory laparotomy were included.
-Mean age of the patients was 16.7 years.
-70 percent of the patients were males while the remaining were females.
-Mean potassium levels at Baseline (before starting of surgery), One day after surgery, Three days after surgery and Seven days after surgery were found to be 4.85 mEq/L, 5.24 mEq/L, 4.41 mEq/L and 4.32 mEq/L respectively.
+Several studies suggested that hypokalemia was an independent risk factor for postoperative complications, including delayed recovery of gastrointestinal motility, while sufficient potassium supplementation might accelerate recovery of gastrointestinal function.^{8,9} Hence; the present study was conducted for assessing the alterations in serum potassium levels during post op exploratory laparotomy.
+In the present study, a total of 50 patients who underwent exploratory laparotomy were include.
+Mean age of the patients was 59.4 years.
+66 percent of the patients were males while the remaining were females.
+Mean potassium levels at Baseline (before starting of surgery), One day after surgery, Three days after surgery and Seven days after surgery were found to be 4.73 mEq/L, 5.33 mEq/L, 4.52 mEq/L and 4.43 mEq/L respectively.
 A significant reduction in the potassium levels during the initial postoperative phase was seen followed by a significant rise; thereby returning to normal value 1 week postoperatively.
+Variable results have been reported in past literature in this context.
+Guanzhen Lu et al. evaluated the significance of pre-hospital and post-operative serum potassium level monitoring and hypokalemia intervention in laparotomy patients with hypokalemia.
+A total of ISSN: 2515-8260

-Volume 07, Issue 10, 2020
+Volume 07, Issue 11, 2020